elicia4/linux_notes/learn-linux-tv/10-where-to-store-scripts.md

 	ls -l /usr/local/bin/update

-Why drop the .sh?
+Why drop the `.sh`?
 It's not required.
 File extensions are not required in Linux at all.
 You can use them to clarify stuff.

 To find out where a particular binary or script is located, run: